* Businesses are reopening and they will need staff, hopefully you!

 Melinda Davis works with Skills & Jobs Centre at Melbourne’s Box Hill TAFE.
 She has kindly offered free assistance with writing a resume, putting together a cover letter or anything to do with the job search process.
 Email: [email protected] or call 0429 341 755.

-If you’re a foreign worker, you are unlikely to be eligible for Centrelink.
+If you’re a foreign worker, you are unlikely to be eligible for any payments from Centrelink, including JobSeeker.
 Learn more here.

 Hospitality union Hospo Voice is demanding that the Federal Government provides a living wage for every worker affected by this crisis.
 They are also tallying lost hours and income at I Lost My Hospo Shift.

 Know someone who wants to be on our registry for overseas workers?
 They can sign up here.